 “Because you’re nicer than them.”

-She wasn’t sure she understood that one.
-But before she could ask him what he meant, he stopped at the side of the street and pointed toward the glowing opening at the other end, where the gold of the nearly set sun bathed the world beyond the shadowed alley so completely that it was difficult to make out just what was beyond there.
+Before she could ask him what he meant, he stopped at the side of the street and pointed.
+The gold of the nearly set sun bathed the world beyond the shadowed alley so completely that it was difficult to make out just what was beyond there.

 “The market,” he said, voice low as if he was sharing another secret.